github/developer.github.com/content/v3/oauth_authorizations.md

 `scopes`|`array` | A list of scopes that this authorization is in.
 `note`|`string` | A note to remind you what the OAuth token is for.
 `note_url`|`string` | A URL to remind you what app the OAuth token is for.
+`fingerprint`|`string` | A unique string to distinguish an authorization from others created for the same client and user.
+If provided, this API is functionally equivalent to [Get-or-create an authorization for a specific app and fingerprint](/v3/oauth_authorizations/#get-or-create-an-authorization-for-a-specific-app-and-fingerprint).

 <%= json :client_secret => "abcdabcdabcdabcdabcdabcdabcdabcdabcdabcd", :scopes => ["public_repo"], :note => 'admin script' %>